JonEG/typo3-certifications/notes/02-software-development-standards/markdown.md

 Goals:

-- [ ] I know the basic syntax and features of Markdown
+- [ ] I know the basic syntax and features of Markdown.
-- [ ] I know how to format text and different elements like lists or links using Markdown
+- [ ] I know how to format text and different elements like lists or links using Markdown.
-- [ ] I know how to add images in Markdown
+- [ ] I know how to add images in Markdown.
-- [ ] I know about the different flavors of Markdown
+- [ ] I know about the different flavors of Markdown.

 ---